Freedom of religion in North America by country: Grenada

 The constitution of Grenada establishes the freedom of religion.
 The country's legal code bans the publication of blasphemy, but this is not enforced in practice.

 Religious groups may register in order to receive tax exemption and to sponsor missionaries from outside the country.

-The government subsidizes religiously affiliated private schools.
+The government subsidizes religiously affiliated private schools, all of which are linked to Christian denominations.

-As of 2017, members of minority religious groups reported being able to practice their religions openly without interference.
+In 2022, Grenada was scored 4 out of 4 for religious freedom.

 Guatemala

 The constitution of Guatemala establishes the freedom of religion.
 While it is not a state religion, the Catholic Church is recognized as "a distinct legal personality" that receives certain privileges.

 According to the constitution, no member of the clergy of any religion may serve as president, vice president, government minister, or as a judge.

-Registration for religious groups is not required, but provides access to property purchase and tax exemptions.
+Registration for religious groups is not required, but provides access to property purchase and tax exemptions; registration can take up to two years.

 The constitution includes a commitment to protect the rights of indigenous Maya groups to practice their religion.
 Mayan religious groups are allowed to use historical sites on government-owned property for ceremonies.
 However, representatives of Mayan groups have complained that their access is limited and subject to other obstacles, such as being required to pay fees.

 Public schools may choose to offer religious instruction, but there is no national framework for such classes.
-Private religious schools are allowed to operate as well.
+Private religious schools are allowed to operate.

 Haiti

 The constitution of Haiti establishes the freedom of religion.
 The Ministry of Foreign Affairs oversees and monitors religious groups and laws affecting them.
 While Catholicism has not been the state religion since 1987, a 19th century concordat with the Holy See continues to confer preferential treatment to the Catholic Church, in the form of stipends for clergy and financial support to churches and religious schools.
 The Catholic Church also retains the right to appoint certain amounts of clergy in Haiti without the government's consent.

 Religious groups are not required to register with the government, but may do so in order to receive special standing in legal proceedings, tax exemptions, and civil recognition for marriage and baptismal certificates.
-The government has continually failed to recognize marriages performed by Haitian Vodou practitioners, despite it being a registered religion.
-Government officials claim that they are working with the Vodou community to establish a certification process for their clergy in order to resolve this issue.
-Additionally, the Ministry of Foreign Affairs has continually not approved a request from the Muslim community to register as a religious group, which has been outstanding since the 1980s.
+The Ministry of Foreign Affairs has continually not approved a request from the Muslim community to register as a religious group, which has been outstanding since the 1980s.
 According to the government, this was due to not having received necessary financial documentation as part of the registration process.
+In the past, the government did not recognize marriages performed by Haitian Vodou practitioners, despite it being a registered religion; government officials claim that they are working with the Vodou community to establish a certification process for their clergy in order to resolve this issue.
+Representatives of the Vodou community have reported social stigma against their communities, and discrimination in employment.

-According to the government, Muslims in jail do not reliably have access to halal food and Muslim clergy due to a lack of resources.
+In the past, Muslims in jail did not reliably have access to halal food and Muslim clergy due to a lack of resources.

-Protestant and Catholic clergy have reported good relations with the government.
-Representatives of the Vodou and Muslim communities have reported social stigma against their communities, and discrimination in employment.